OF THE INTERNATIONAL SOCIETY FOR THE STUDY OF VASCULAR ANOMALIES

 Section 1.
 Committees of Directors.
 The Executive Board, by resolution adopted by a majority of the directors in office, may designate and appoint one or more committees, each consisting of 2 or more directors, which committees shall have and exercise the authority of the Board in the governance of the Corporation.
 However, no committee shall have the authority to amend or repeal these Bylaws; elect or remove any officer or director; adopt a plan of merger; or authorize the voluntary dissolution of the Corporation.

 Section 2.
 Scientific Committee.
 The Scientific Committee is responsible for determining the scientific program for Scientific Meetings with the guidance of the Executive Board.
 The Scientific Committee consists of at least 5 members.
 In addition, the President and Secretary shall serve as ex officio members with voting rights.
-Members of the Executive Board are excluded from being Chair of the Scientific Committee.
 The Chair of the Scientific Committee is elected for a period of 4 years by the General Assembly.
 Re-election is possible.
 Other members of the Committee are appointed by and for terms determined by the Executive Board, which may seek input from the full voting membership of the Society.

 Section 4.
 Term of Office.
 Each member of a committee shall serve for such term as the Executive Board shall designate or until a successor is appointed, unless the committee is sooner dissolved.